 - ClimateThe usual weather that happens in an area over a long time, usually many years.
 Climate change is when this usual weather changes. change, especially higher temperatures, more heatwaves and reduced rainfall.

-- Non-native, or invasivePlants and animals that are not native to Australia.
-These are also known as introduced species. plants and animals including foxes, rabbits, deer, pigs, uncontrolled cats, and species such as carp in our rivers.
+- InvasivePlants and animals that are not native to Australia.
+These are also known as introduced species. plants and animals including foxes, rabbits, deer, pigs, uncontrolled cats, and species like carp in our rivers.

 - Overabundant (too many) nativeAnimals and plants that live in, and are originally from, an area.
 The area could be large, like Australia, or it could be small, like a specific national park. species such as kangaroos, which eat the plants that other species need to survive.

-- Not enough water for rivers and wetlandsAreas of land that are covered with shallow water or are waterlogged (wet).
-These can be seasonal, only existing for short periods of time, or can be permanent..
+- Not enough water for rivers and wetlandsAreas of land that are waterlogged (wet) or covered with shallow water.
+Wetlands can be seasonal, only existing for short periods of time, or they can be permanent..

 - Poor water qualityHow clean the water is in rivers, lakes and wetlands.
 Good water quality has low levels of pollutants. from pollutantsHarmful substances that can damage the environment.
-Water pollutants include chemicals, fertilisers, bacteria, viruses, animal or human waste, and too many nutrients. and the use of toxic chemicals.
+Water pollutants include chemicals, fertilisers, bacteria, viruses, animal or human waste, and too many nutrients. like toxic chemicals.
 Poor water qualityHow clean the water is in rivers, lakes and wetlands.
-Good water quality has low levels of pollutants. can lead to the loss of plants and animals reducing biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi)..
+Good water quality has low levels of pollutants. can lead to the loss of plants and animals, reducing biodiversityAll of the different types of life in the environment.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi)..

 What can we all do to help our plants and animals?

-- Plant more nativeAnimals and plants that live in, and are originally from, an area.
-The area could be large, like Australia, or it could be small, like a specific national park. vegetation to provide new habitatThe natural home or environment of a plant or animal. and wildlife corridors that allow species to move from one place to another.
+- Build a Wildlife Pond: Make a small pond in your backyard with rocks and nativeAnimals and plants that live in, and are originally from, an area.
+The area could be large, like Australia, or it could be small, like a specific national park. water plants.
+This can provide a habitatThe natural home or environment of a plant or animal. for frogs and other creatures.

-- Put out water for wildlife when there is a drought, or the weatherThe sun, rain, or wind that you experience every day. is very hot.
+- Put Water Out for Wildlife: When the weatherThe sun, rain, or wind that you experience every day. is very hot and dry, leave water outside for animals to drink.

 BECOME A VOLUNTEER

 A hands-on way to help biodiversityAll of the different types of life in the environment.
-It includes plants, animals, and micro-organisms (really small things like bacteria and fungi). is to join a local volunteer community group that helps animals and plants.
+Biodiversity includes plants, animals, and micro-organisms (really small things like bacteria and fungi). is to join a volunteer community group with your family.
+Here are some to get you started:

 - Parkcare